virtual-labs/exp-bjt-transistor-iitr/experiment/pretest.md

 Q5.
 What factors will increase the capacitance of capacitive touch sensor?

-<b>A  If the area of electrode is larger and thickness of cover material is smaller.</b>
+<b>A  If the area of electrode is larger and thickness of cover material is smaller</b>
-B  If the area of electrode is larger and thickness of cover material is larger.
+B  If the area of electrode is larger and thickness of cover material is larger
-C  If the area of electrode is smaller and thickness of cover material is smaller.
+C  If the area of electrode is smaller and thickness of cover material is smaller
-D  If the area of electrode is smaller and thickness of cover material is larger.
+D  If the area of electrode is smaller and thickness of cover material is larger
 <br>